jc-cp/mri_preprocessing/README.md

 - [ ] Create Feature extraction class and add readme description
 - [ ] Rethink pre-processing segmentation options
 - [ ] Recheck slice order and the time acquisition used in the slice timing correction -- should match your actual MRI data acquisition parameters
-- [ ] Implement intensity normalization option
+- [ ] Implement intensity normalization option from https://github.com/jcreinhold/intensity-normalization
 - [ ] Check output from spm registration
 - [ ] Check how to make parameter file for registration modular, hoe to properly get it
 - [ ] Check output from the libraries in resmapling